jharwell/sierra/docs/src/tutorials/plugins/expdef/index.rst

 from an imaginary "fizzbuzz" file type.

-Before we begin, see :ref:`plugins/expdef` to get a brief overview of the different components of ``--expdef-template`` files, independent of format.
+Before we begin, see :ref:`plugins/expdef` to get a brief overview of the different components of :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` files, independent of format.
 See also the :ref:`plugins/devguide` for a general overview of creating a new plugin.

 Each node (i.e., each element or attribute) must be uniquely identifiable by a unique string *path* from the root of the file to the element.
 This task is